davmac314/dasynq/README.md

   using zero-runtime-cost abstractions.
 It also allows Dasynq to be implemented as a "header only library".
 - Dasynq provides a *robust* API, usable in system-critical applications.
-This means that it avoids the possibility of errors (including allocation failures and excession of system resource limits) in places that would be awkward for the client to deal with.
+This means that it avoids the possibility of errors (including allocation failures and excession of system resource limits) in places that would be awkward for the developer to deal with.
 Dasynq generally *pre-allocates* resources meaning that many operations (such as enabling/disabling event watchers) cannot fail at run-time.
 Other libraries do not do this; *libev*, for example, goes to the other extreme and simply aborts the program when it hits a resource limit.
-- Dasynq's multi-threading capabilities surpass many other event libraries.
-Although various other libraries have some level of multi-thread support, few allow polling for events from multiple threads simultaneously; typically it is necessary to poll in a single thread and dispatch events to other threads in a pool.
+- Dasynq's multi-threading capabilities surpass numerous other event libraries.
+Although multiple other libraries have some level of multi-thread support, few allow polling for events from multiple threads simultaneously; typically it is necessary to poll in a single thread and dispatch events to other threads in a pool.
 Dasynq has no such limitation.